 This is convenient, as you do not need to use Multi Edit Mode to configure Zone key ranges, Programs, and volumes.
-You can simply hit the soft button while in Program Mode to select the Function.
+You can simply press the Split or Layer soft button while in Program Mode to select the Function.
 You can then configure additional Zones, each of which may have its own Program and controller assignments.
-The result may be saved as a new Multi (see Ch.
-10 Multi Mode, for more information on Multis).
+The result may be saved as a new Multi (see Chapter 10, for more information on Multis).